WWE News: Daniel Bryan Could Still Leave WWE When His Contract Is Up This Fall

 Before Bryan was cleared, the date of his WWE contract expiration was never kept much of a secret from anyone.
 He always let it be known that his deal with the company would be up sometime in September of 2018 and that he wasn’t sure what the future held for him.

 After getting clearance to get back in the ring, Bryan has taken on AJ Styles, Kevin Owens, Sami Zayn, Rusev, Big Cass, and others.
-It has been believed that there are bigger things in store for him and that he’ll end up back in the WWE Championship picture before too long, but a few things to be taken care of first.
+It has been believed that there are bigger things in store for him and that he’ll end up back in the WWE Championship picture before too long, but a few things need to be taken care of first.

 Mike Johnson of PW Insider recently spoke on Daniel Bryan’s contract status, and it brings about some cause for concern.